Republicans Tear into Gen. Milley for Interviews with Political Book Authors

 Republicans this week confronted Chairman of the Joint Chiefs of Staff Army Gen. Mark Milley, the nation’s top military officer, on a series of interviews he gave to political book authors that has dragged him into the center of politics despite a tradition of military leaders trying to stay apolitical.

-Milley later apologized publicly for walking with his commander in chief when it came under criticism by the left that he was dragging the military into politics by virtue of his being there, despite hundreds of National Guard soldiers mobilized in D.C. and different cities in response to the protests.
+Milley later apologized publicly for walking with his commander in chief after the left criticized him for dragging the military into politics by virtue of his being there, despite hundreds of National Guard soldiers mobilized in D.C. and different cities in response to the protests.

 Then came the books: First was Frankly, We Did Win This Election: The Inside Story of How Trump Lost by Wall Street Journal reporter Michael Bender, which said Milley had allegedly “yelled” at Trump that he was not and would not be in charge of the response to protests.
 Trump denied the story.